OffBroadway/flippydrive/source/installation.rst

 Set aside the rear IO shield and let the front IO shield dangle.

 .. note::
     It is not necessary to detach the front IO panel.
-You may do so, but time will be lost nd must be set on first boot.
+You may do so, but time will be lost and must be set on first boot.

 .. image:: _static/4X1A7478.jpg
     :width: 100%